 University of Cambridge staff and students should book using your Raven account.
 NHS staff please email: firstname.lastname@example.org to book your place.

-If you are conducting a systematic review and would like us to do the search for you please complete this form and we will get back to you to provide the help you need.
+If you are conducting a systematic review and would like us to do the search for you please complete the systematic review search request form (link opens in new window) and we will get back to you to provide the help you need.
 We are not able to carry out searches for any assessed pieces of university work (including assignments, dissertations, or PhD theses, even if you plan to publish them later).

-Several years ago the Medical Library made a systematic reviews advent calendar, covering 24 different resources which help at different stages of the systematic review process.
+Several years ago the Medical Library made a systematic reviews advent calendar (link opens in new window), covering 24 different resources which help at different stages of the systematic review process.

 A number of other libraries have produced guides to systematic reviews.
 Please find links to some of these below.